DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

-Keep in mind: it’s bad form to actually call out the shots in specific terms.
-As a rule of thumb, don’t ever write “CLOSE UP SHOT” unless you are actually directing the movie.
+Keep in mind: it’s bad form actually to call out the shots in specific terms.
+As a rule, don’t write “CLOSE UP SHOT” unless you are directing the movie.

-Even then, it’s always more artful to write out your shots in a subtle way as to not take the reader out of the story.
+Even then, it’s always more artful to write out your shots so subtly as not to take the reader out of the story.
 If you write your sentences from the perspective of a specific shot in mind, your words should naturally guide the production crew to see what you see.

 In certain cases, you may use shorthand like CLOSE ON or BIRDS EYE to indirectly indicate the point of view you want the reader to view a scene or specific image from.

-Here’s a short example to wrap up our scene between John Wayne and the Racoons:
+Here’s a short example of wrapping up our scene between John Wayne and the Racoons:

 And there it is.
 If you are interested in reading the whole script in its totality, you can download and read it by clicking here:

-For those of you at home cheering for the Racoon, don’t worry: this fight is, surely, not over.
+For those at home cheering for the Racoon, don’t worry: this fight is, surely, not over.

-He’ll definitely be back to fight again another day with his other raccoon friend as a backup.
+He’ll be back to fight another day again with his other raccoon friend as a backup.
 Perhaps a raccoon ambush will await John Wayne next time he settles down at a campfire out in the bush?
 Stay tuned…

-Back on subject: to really learn the in’s and out’s of writing a screenplay that works, it’s always best to try it yourself.
+Back on the subject: to learn the ins and out’s of writing a screenplay that works, it’s always best to try it yourself.

 However, it’s probably not wise to just jump into a feature.
 Instead, start on a small scale by writing a short film first!